kriti-g/CS4550FinalProposal/README.md

 #### Experiment 1 - Accessing the Twilio API from the Phoenix Server and sending a text message.

+This experiment was carried out to ensure that we can use our intended main API.
+The first step was to make an account that would be able to provide API credentials, and then provide the token to the Phoenix server by replacing the encodedToken parameters in the Page Controller with the proper credentials.
+From there, we were able to use the Httpoison Elixir library to make an external post request to Twilio to send the text message.
+Interestingly, we learned that Httpoison only functions with an authorization token encoded in base64, which is an additional layer of security.

 #### Experiment 2 - Using the HTML Location API to find the distance between two users

+This experiment was carried out to ensure that we can accomplish what we wanted for our additional "something neat" feature.
+Using the HTML Location API, we were able to successfully find the distance between two users.
+We first used the API to request location from the user, which returned the user's longitude and latitude.
+From there, the distance between two coordinates can be found through trigonometry or more specifically the spherical law of cosines.
+This was tested by deploying the program and having two group members access the website from completely different locations.

+This math we decided would be best done on the server-side of things.
+Not only is Elixir capable of it, but this would prevent the client from having access to any location that is not that of its own user.
+If the math were run in JS, it would present a serious security issue of any logged in user being able to essentially track all of their roommates' locations if they chose to - *not* an intended feature.

+In the future we considered that we may want to have the longitude and latitude data of a specific address, such as the group's home address, which could be handled through a geocoding API such as PositionStack.
+However, for now we have ascertained that the feature is possible and fully implementable in our final project, which was the goal.